Acai Berry Juice Benefits and Nutritional Profile

 Orange Juicer Recipe #3 – Citrus Mix with Kiwi

-Orange, Lemon and Kiwi1 orange
+Orange, Lemon and Kiwi

 1 grapefruit